Loading NuWatt Energy...

 RRES Net Metering Netting tariff minus $0.0402/kWh Solar Energy Adjustment for 2026 enrollees. | Retail-rate credits | ~$2,348/yr | Solar | Active |

 Section 48E (PPA/Lease) Third-party claims ITC.
-Must begin construction before July 4, 2026. | 30% ITC to system owner | Lower rate for you | Solar | Active |
+July 4, 2026 was the begin-construction safe harbor (later starts: in service by Dec 31, 2027) — the credit does not expire. | 30% ITC to system owner | Lower rate for you | Solar | Active |

-Smart-E Loan (HP only) 0.99% rate is for heat pumps.
+Smart-E Loan (HP only) The 1.99% rate is for heat pumps only.
 Solar rates are 6.99-7.99%.
-Through 3/31/2026. | 0.99% APR, up to $50K | Saves ~$8K interest vs 7% | Heat Pump | Active |
+Bundling both on one loan produces a blended rate. | 1.99% APR, 5 yr, up to $25K | Saves ~$3,400 interest vs 7% | Heat Pump | Active |

 Section 25D (homeowner solar ITC) Expired December 31, 2025.
 No residential solar tax credit available. | $0 | $0 | Solar | Expired |